ggouws/HPC_dada2/README.md

   <br>
   <b><font size="4">3.6) Copy the dada2 R scripts</b></font>
   <br>
   Download the scripts from this github repository and then copy them into your scripts folder.
   You can then delete the github download.

   ```
   git clone "https://github.com/ggouws/HPC_dada2"
-  cp HPC_dada2/scripts/* /fastdata/$USER/my_project/scripts
+  cp HPC_dada2/scripts/* /mnt/parscratch/users/$USER/my_project/scripts/
-  rm -r HPC_dada2
+  rm -rf HPC_dada2
   ```
   <br>
   </details>